 Galesburg, IL 61401-4999

-Faculty Profile; Michael A. Schneider, Professor of History, Interim Dean of the College
+Faculty Profile; Michael A. Schneider, Provost and Dean of the College, Professor of History

 Years at Knox: 1992 to present

 Ph.D., Modern Japanese and International History, 1996, University of Chicago.

 M.A., Far East History, 1985, University of Chicago.